Playing the piano isn’t just relaxing and entertaining; it plays a crucial part in your mental health.

 Don’t let stress and depression rule your life by denying you some of the things you love doing.
 Playing the piano offers many health benefits that are directly correlated to each part.
 Low blood pressure, regulated breathing, and boosted moods are key factors to living a stress-free and happy life.

 Most people who spend quality time on the keyboard have improved mental health.
 These people experience less depression, anxiety, and loneliness.
 Piano is a great source of relieving stress and offers an ample chance to bolster self-esteem.

-My Life, I Guess is a personal finance and career blog by Amanda Kay, an Employment Specialist and older millennial from Ontario, Canada that strives to keep the "person" in personal finance by writing about money, mistakes, and making a living.
+Amanda Kay, an Employment Specialist and founder of My Life, I Guess, strives to keep the "person" in personal finance by writing about money, mistakes, and making a living.
 She focuses on what it’s like being in debt, living paycheck to paycheck, and surviving unemployment while also offering advice and support for others in similar situations - including a FREE library of career & job search resources.